 - As shipped from the factory, this dryer is configured for use with natural gas (NG).
 It can be converted for use with propane (LP) gas.
-Gas pressure must not exceed 8 inches (20.3 cm) of water column for NG, or 13 inches (33 cm) of water column for LP. - A qualified service or gas company technician must connect the dryer to the gas service.
-Failure to follow these instructions may result in fire, explosion, or death. - Isolate the dryer from the gas supply system by closing its individual manual shutoff valve during any pressure testing of the gas supply at pressures greater than 1/2 psi (3.5 kPa). - Supply line requirements: Your laundry room must have a rigid gas supply line to the dryer.
+Gas pressure must not exceed 8 inches (20.3 cm) of water column for NG, or 13 inches (33 cm) of water column for LP. - · A qualified service or gas company technician must connect the dryer to the gas service.
+Failure to follow these instructions may result in fire, explosion, or death. - Isolate the dryer from the gas supply system by closing its individual manual shutoff valve during any pressure testing of the gas supply.
+Failure to do so may result in fire, explosion, or death. - Supply line requirements: Your laundry room must have a rigid gas supply line to the dryer.
 In the United States, an individual manual shutoff valve MUST be installed within at least 6 ft.
-(1.8 m) of the dryer, in accordance with the National Fuel Gas Code ANSI Z223.1 or Canadian gas installation code CSA B149.1.
+(1.8 m) of the drver, in accordance with the National Fuel Gas Code ANSI Z223.1 or Canadian gas installation code CSA B149.1.
 A 1/8-inch (0.3 cm) NPT pipe plug must be installed.
 Failure to do so may result in fire, explosion, or death. - If using a rigid pipe, the rigid pipe should be 1⁄2 inch IPS.
 If acceptable under local codes and ordinances and when acceptable to your gas supplier, 3/8-inch (1 cm) approved tubing may be used where lengths are less than 20 ft.
 (6.1 m).
 Larger tubing should be used for lengths in excess of 20 ft.
 (6.1 m).
 Failure to do so may result in fire, explosion, or death. - Connect the dryer to the type of gas shown on the nameplate.
-Failure to do so may result in fire, explosion, or death. - To prevent contamination of the gas valve, purge the gas supply of air and sediment before connecting the gas supply to the dryer.
+Failure to do so may result in fire, explosion, or death. - .
+To prevent contamination of the gas valve, purge the gas supply of air and sediment before connecting the gas supply to the dryer.
 Before tightening the connection between the gas supply and the dryer, purge remaining air until the odor of gas is detected.
-Failure to do so may result in fire, explosion, or death. - DO NOT use an open flame to inspect for gas leaks.
-Use a noncorrosive leak detection fluid.
 Failure to do so may result in fire, explosion, or death.

-- Use only a new AGA- or CSA-certified gas supply line (in compliance with the Standard for Connectors for Gas Appliances, ANSI Z21.24 • CSA 6.10) with flexible stainless steel connectors. - Securely tighten all gas connections.
+- DO NOT use an open flame to inspect for gas leaks.
+Use a noncorrosive leak detection fluid.
+Failure to do so may result in fire, explosion, or death. - Use only a new AGA- or CSA-certified gas supply line with flexible stainless steel connectors.
+Failure to do so may result in fire, explosion, or death. - Securely tighten all gas connections.
 Failure to do so may result in fire, explosion, or death. - Use Teflon tape or a pipe-joint compound that is insoluble in propane (LP) gas on all pipe threads.
 Failure to do so may result in fire, explosion, or death. - DO NOT attempt any disassembly of the dryer; disassembly requires the attention and tools of an authorized and qualified service technician or company.
 Failure to follow this warning may result in fire, explosion, or death.